jnarendran/jnarendran.github.io/index.md

 show_tile: false
 ---

 I am Jairaj Narendran, a mechanical engineer who enjoys design and learning new things.
-Feel free to explore some of my projects and photography!
+Feel free to explore some of my work! (all site images are by me)